Aliases for CYP4F8 Gene

 GeneCards Summary for CYP4F8 Gene

 CYP4F8 (Cytochrome P450 Family 4 Subfamily F Member 8) is a Protein Coding gene.
-Among its related pathways are Phase II conjugation and Arachidonic acid metabolism.
+Among its related pathways are Metabolism and Cytochrome P450 - arranged by substrate type.
 GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP4F11.
+An important paralog of this gene is CYP4F2.

 UniProtKB/Swiss-Prot for CYP4F8 Gene

 Hydroxylates arachidonic acid (20:4n-6) to (18R)-hydroxyarachidonate.
 Shows little activity against prostaglandin (PG) D2, PGE1, PGE2, PGF2alpha, and leukotriene B4.
 Catalyzes omega-2 and omega-3-hydroxylation of PGH1 and PGH2.
 Catalyzes epoxidation of 4,7,10,13,16,19-(Z)-docosahexaenoic acid (22:6n-3) and 7,10,13,16,19-(Z)-docosapentaenoic acid (22:5n-3) and omega-3-hydroxylation of 4,7,10,13,16-(Z)-docosapentaenoic acid (22:5n-6).
 Catalyzes hydroxylation of PGI2 and carbaprostacyclin.